-- increase employment in public agencies, social enterprises and mainstream businesses as well as job tenure for people with mental disorders;
+- increasing employment in public agencies, social enterprises and mainstream businesses as well as job tenure for people with mental disorders;

-- support and ease the transition of these people into employment, foster their social inclusion and promote the development of interpersonal relationships by them;
+- supporting and easing their transition into employment, promoting their social inclusion and development of interpersonal relationships

-- encourage the formation of a coordinated system of private and public services to support people with mental disorders ;
+- fostering the formation of a coordinated system of private and public services supporting people with mental illness;

-- raise awareness in the labor market of the importance of integrating people with mental disorders into the world of work;
+- raising awareness in the labor market of the importance of integrating people with mental disorders into the world of work;

-- develop an employment assistance policy for people with mental disorders based on the project experience, if successful.
+- developing an employment assistance policy for people with mental disorders based on the project experience, if successful.

 Work&Psyche introduced three key novel features:

-3. the strictly scientific method applied to measure the project outcomes, i.e. a randomized controlled trial.
-The trial measures outcomes in terms of employment status and overall wellbeing of the people involved in the project.
+- Randomized controlled trial.
+A strictly scientific method (a randomized controlled trial) was used to measure project outcomes in terms of employment status and overall wellbeing of people with mental disorders involved in the project.

-- pilot testing at 4 select Mental Health Coordination Units in the Provinces of Bergamo, Como, Milan and Sondrio covering 8 hospital centers, in 300 people with mental disorders taken care of by 15 coaches (September 2012).
+- the project was carried out at 4 select Mental Health Coordination Units in the Provinces of Bergamo, Como, Milan and Sondrio and involved 8 hospitals, 15 coaches and 300 people with mental disorders (2009-2012).